Psychosomatic Medicine and Somatic Symptom Disorders Health and Medical Psychology

 Quantitative Study(ies)

-Objective: This study aimed to develop and validate a model of psychological adjustment to cancer based on emotional macro-narratives, with illness perception as a mediating variable.
+Objective: This study examined a structural model of cancer adaptation based on emotional macro-narratives, with illness perception as a mediating variable.